 CHAPTER 9: INTRODUCING WEBGL Introduction Creating a WebGL wrapper to simplify the WebGL API Creating a triangular plane Rotating a triangular plane in 3D space Creating a rotating cube Adding textures and lighting Creating a 3D world that you can explore

-The last chapters about animations and game developments are probably the most interesting ones, especially they all include detailed walk-through of the techniques discussed.
-Here's for example an example from Chapter 5, 'Oscillating a bubble':
+The last chapters about animations and game development are probably the most interesting ones, especially since they all include detailed walkthroughs of the techniques discussed.
+Here's an example from Chapter 5, 'Oscillating a bubble':

 [inline]